-That said… If you’re desperate for an epub of one of my books and don’t want to wait until the book is in wide release, drop me an email.
+That said… If you’re desperate for an epub of one of my books, drop me an email.
 I do offer a select number of free copies in exchange for reviews. 🙂

 Q: Are you EVER going to finish the Draegan Lords series?

 A: The short answer is…yes!
 Long answer…I had to take some time off from writing for a while due to the incredible workload at my day job and some major family health issues.
 So the series got put on the back burner for a long while.
 I know it was frustrating from many readers, and I apologize.
 It was frustrating for me, too.
-But now, for the first time in almost fifteen years, writing is once again my full-time job!
-And the Draegan Lords series is my priority to finish.
+But writing is once again my full-time job, and the Draegan Lords series is my priority to finish.
 The first step in that process was to get the first four books (True of Heart, Lords of Kellesborne, Fires of Ballian, and An Unexpected Magick) re-released.
-My publisher closed in the spring of 2016, leaving my entire backlist orphaned.
-So I spent most of 2017 getting those books polished, re-edited, and re-published.
+My publisher closed a few years ago, leaving my entire backlist orphaned.
+So I spent most of 2017 and 2018 getting the existing Draegan Lords books polished, re-edited, and re-published.
 I’ve been working on Dark Magick Rising since then (it’s a HUGE book).
-It should be finished in early 202 and published sometime after that in 2020.
-I’ll start on Circle of Ariend later in 2020.
+I’ve almost finished it and still hope for a 2020 release, probably toward the end of the year.
+Once it’s out, then I’ll dive into Circle of Ariend.

 Q: How do you pronounce some of the words in the Draegan Lords series?